jonathanw82/Can_Share/README.md

 ## Testing:
 **Test:** Age warning modal pops up, button under 18? redirects current brower tab to google, Enter site clears modal so user as access to login

 **Result:** No errors, works as intended.

-**Test:** Signup link on loginbox redirects to signup page **Result:** No errors, works as intended.
+**Test:** Signup link on loginbox redirects to signup page

+**Result:** No errors, works as intended.

 **Test:** Signup error checking, if the user tryes to signup again with the same email a message will tell the user they are already signed up

 **Result:** No errors, works as intended.

-**Test:** Password error checking, if user puts incorrect email or password a message lets them know **Result:** No errors, works as intended.
+**Test:** Password error checking, if user puts incorrect email or password a message lets them know

+**Result:** No errors, works as intended.

-**Test:** login as administator gives the user the delete buttons on beer cards **Result:** No errors, works as intended.
+**Test:** login as administator gives the user the delete buttons on beer cards

+**Result:** No errors, works as intended.

 **Test:** login as a standard user

 **Result:** No errors, works as intended.

 **Test:** Add beer button takes user to add beer form, all fields, dropdowns and checkboxes that are required give feedback and links to help page open in separate browser windows.
- All buttons add adds the can to database and redirects to beer cellar, cancel takes user back to beer cellar **Result:** No errors, works as intended.
+ All buttons add adds the can to database and redirects to beer cellar, cancel takes user back to beer cellar

+**Result:** If the user addes a bad image url an alterantive image is selected using onerror="this.onerror=null;this.src='/static/images/noimage.jpg this works but generates a 404 error in the console, im future releases of Can Share I will consider having a way the user can upload images to avoid this problem other than that this page works as intended.

 **Test:** Edit beer button takes user to edit beer page all fields dropdowns and checkboxes are predefined as per previouse entrys, links to help page open in separate browser windows.
- All buttons done updates the can data to database and redirects to beer cellar, cancel takes user back to beer cellar **Result:** No errors, works as intended.
+ All buttons done updates the can data to database and redirects to beer cellar, cancel takes user back to beer cellar.

+**Result:** No errors, works as intended.

 **Test:** Info button takes user to the respective product that is selected, image and infomation is displayed, back button redirects to beer cellar.

 **Result:** No errors, works as intended.

-**Test:** If when added the product is vegan if checked the vegan icon is green ontop of image on card, if unchecked it has a cross in the middle
+**Test:** If when added the product is vegan if checked the vegan icon is green ontop of image on card, if unchecked it has a cross in the middle.

 **Result:** No errors, works as intended.

 **Test:** Links on navigation bar, can share top left onclick takes user to the beer cellar page, from all pages.

 **Result:** No errors, works as intended.

 **Test:** All other links on navigation bar take the user to the respective pages.

 **Result:** No errors, works as intended.

-**Test:** Links on help page all working and redirect to new browser tabs **Result:** No errors, works as intended.
+**Test:** Links on help page all working and redirect to new browser tabs.

+**Result:** No errors, works as intended.

-**Test:** Links on friends page all working and redirect to new browser tabs **Result:** No errors, works as intended.
+**Test:** Links on friends page all working and redirect to new browser tabs.

+**Result:** No errors, works as intended.

-**Test:** Logout takes user to the login page **Result:** No errors, works as intended.
+**Test:** Logout takes user to the login page.

+**Result:** No errors, works as intended.